 So What to Think About this New GMO Strain?

 If what the company is claiming about their newly developed water-soluble cannabinoids plant is true, then it certainly could be a game-changer in the development of cannabinoid beverages and other liquids.
 It could also potentially provide improvements in the delivery of cannabinoid medications.
 After all, current research indicates that glycosylated cannabinoids (THC and CBD) deliver more rapid effects.
 This is thanks to their now water-soluble states.

 However, remember that researchers are still waiting on patent approval for this genetically modified cannabis plant.
-Moreover, there do not appear to be studies or clinical trials investigating the effects of both the plant and of water-soluble cannabinoids.
+Moreover, there do not appear to be studies or trials investigating water-soluble cannabinoids alone.

 While this GMO strain may, despite advocate discomfort, be beneficial, there’s still plenty to learn.
 Needless to say, the cannabis market is shifting – perhaps rapidly than we ever could have expected.